-- Breath should be long (Dīrgha ), smooth (Sūkśma).
+- Breath should be long (Dīrgha), and smooth (Sūkśma).

 - The sound of the breath should be audible to the practitioner, so you can experience its soothing and energizing effects.

-- Cover your ears to it hear it louder noticing that it sounds like the ocean and reverberates through the head.
+- Cover your ears to it hear it louder – noticing that it sounds like the ocean as it reverberates through your head.

 - Become comfortable with Ujjāyī Breath in a seated practice before using during āsana practice.

 - The tongue may be placed upward lightly touching the roof of the mouth in Jihva Mudra (tongue seal) or resting lightly in the center of the mouth.